WTKW

-WTKW ("TK99") is a classic rock radio station in Bridgeport, New York.
-The station broadcasts to the Syracuse, New York market on a frequency of 99.5 FM.
+WTKW (99.5 FM "TK99") is a classic rock radio station in Bridgeport, New York.
+The station broadcasts to the Syracuse, New York market.

+WTKW was launched in 1992 as a country music station under the leadership of Bob Paris (real name Gary W. Gallup), a longtime disc jockey in Syracuse.
+It was changed to its current classic rock format in 1993 when Classic Rock 104.3 KIX-FM (WKFM, now WFRG-FM) became country-formatted Big Frog 104 and the Syracuse radio market was left without a classic rock radio station.
 The station also simulcasts on full-power satellite WTKV (105.5 FM) in Minetto, New York (serving Oswego) and low-power translator W256AC (99.1 FM) for Downtown Syracuse.

 In April 2007, WTKW/WTKV became the flagship station of Syracuse University athletics with play-by-play coverage of Men's Football, Men's Basketball and Men's Lacrosse games.